GSmithApps/csv-aligner/CONTRIBUTING.md

 - **vsce**: need this to package and push to vs code market.

 You can just install
-the two globally, or you can use direnv and nix.
+the two globally, or you can use nix and direnv.
 This is done with **shell.nix** and **.envrc**.